International Programs and Activities

 Study Abroad Programs

 NC State offers programs worldwide that meet academic, career, and personal interests.
 Study Abroad is for every major: fulfill major, minor, or general education program courses abroad.
-Plus, participation on any study abroad program fulfills the Global Knowledge co-requisite degree requirement for NC State students.
-Most programs do not have a foreign language requirement.
-Students should review program options recommended for their major and work with their academic advisor to identify a time frame and outline a course plan for study abroad.
+Plus, participation in NC State study abroad programs fulfill the Global Knowledge co-requisite degree requirement for NC State students.
+Students should work with their academic advisor to identify a time frame and outline a course plan for study abroad.
 For all majors, with academic planning, study abroad does not delay graduation at NC State.
 View program options by major.

 Funding Study Abroad